Skip to Content

 • Financial abuse (controlling or restricting access to money)

-• Isolating someone from their friends and family
+• Isolating someone from friends and family

 • Kidnapping or false imprisonment